 Facelift definition means a facial rejuvenation surgery that involves undermining and lifting the skin and soft tissues of the face using strategically hidden incisions around the ear.
 The undermining and lifting of the skin and soft tissues are intended to reverse the signs of aging over the face and neck.

 The facial aging signs include prominent nasolabial folds, deep nasojugal grooves, bunching of skin and soft tissues along the jawline, called jowls, and soft tissue fullness and skin redundancy of the neck.
-The facelift definition as it relates to the specific maneuvers above have definitely evolved over the last few years.
+The facelift definition as it relates to the specific maneuvers above has definitely evolved over the last few years.

-Facelift definition today encourages a dual plane SMAS and skin lift in order to achieve superior and yet natural appearance.
-Ultimately, use of the SMAS allows for a more comprehensive lifting of the soft tissues while removing the leverage tension placed on the skin pull.
+Facelift’s definition today encourages a dual-plane SMAS and skin lift in order to achieve a superior and yet natural appearance.
+Ultimately, the use of the SMAS allows for a more comprehensive lifting of the soft tissues while removing the leverage tension placed on the skin pull.

-If you are considering a facelift, we encourage you to make a consultation with Dr. Mowlavi so that you can further educate yourself on facelift definition.
+If you are considering facelift surgery, we encourage you to make a consultation with Our Surgical Team so that you can further educate yourself on facelift definition.

 This 72-year-old female demonstrates an aesthetically pleasing and natural rejuvenation of her eyes, cheeks, jowls, and neckline after the facelift surgery.